adriancorrendo/metrica/paper.md

 To extent of our knowledge, *metrica* covers several functions not supported, or partially supported by similar R packages (or components) designed for model evaluation such as `yardstick` [@yardstick_manual] from `tidymodels` [@tidymodels_manual], the measuring performance components from `caret` [@caret_manual] or `mlr3` [@mlr3_paper], `Metrics` [@Metrics_manual], `hydroGOF` [@hydroGOF_manual], `cvms` [@cvms_package], `scoringutils`[@scoringutils_package], or `performance` [@performance_paper].
 Unique features include:

-- the most extensive collection of prediction performance metrics for regression and classification models up to date.
+- one of the most extensive collections of prediction performance metrics for regression and classification models in R.

 - working under both vectorized (calling variables with $) or tabulated forms [@tidyverse_paper].